Charles Ernest Alfred French Somerset Butler, 7th Earl of Carrick1

 M, #20594, b.
 5 August 1851, d.
 6 April 1909

-Charles Henry Somerset Butler, 6th Earl of Carrick was born on 5 August 1851.1 He was the son of Charles George Butler and Jane Elizabeth Prosser.2 He married, firstly, Kathleen Emily Hamilton Ross, daughter of Lt.-Col. Albert Ernest Ross, on 8 January 1873 at St. George's Chapel, Dublin, County Dublin, Ireland.1,3 He married, secondly, Emily Jones, daughter of Mark Codrington Jones, in 1896.1 He died on 6 April 1909 at age 57 at Bath, Somerset, England.4
+Charles Henry Somerset Butler, 6th Earl of Carrick was born on 5 August 1851.1 He was the son of Charles George Butler and Jane Elizabeth Prosser.2 He married, firstly, Kathleen Emily Hamilton Ross, daughter of Lt.-Col. Albert Ernest Ross, on 8 January 1873 at St. George's Chapel, Dublin, County Dublin, IrelandG.1,3 He married, secondly, Emily Jones, daughter of Mark Codrington Jones, in 1896.1 He died on 6 April 1909 at age 57 at Bath, Somerset, EnglandG.4

-Charles Henry Somerset Butler, 6th Earl of Carrick was educated at Wellington College, Berkshire, England.3 He was educated at Royal Military College, Sandhurst, Berkshire, England.3 He gained the rank of Major in the service of the Welch Regiment.1 He succeeded to the title of 6th Earl of Carrick, co.
-Tipperary [I., 1748] on 22 December 1901.1 He succeeded to the title of 13th Viscount Ikerrin, co.
+He was educated at Wellington College, Berkshire, EnglandG.3 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.3 He gained the rank of Major in the Welch Regiment.1 He succeeded as the 6th Earl of Carrick, co.
+Tipperary [I., 1748] on 22 December 1901.1 He succeeded as the 13th Viscount Ikerrin, co.
 Tipperary [I., 1629] on 22 December 1901.1

 Children of Charles Henry Somerset Butler, 6th Earl of Carrick and Kathleen Emily Hamilton Ross